kristianmandrup/feature-config/README.md

-# feature-config
+# Feature config

-Each instance of Feature class is feature configuration, and keeps
-* feature name
-* state (enabled or disabled)
-* also may contain some feature-specific configuration as key-value
+Enables fine-grained control of features:

+- which features are enabled
+- for which users a given feature is enabled

-Features are instantiated at application startup and is kept in memory while application is running.
+All enabled features are instantiated at application startup and kept in memory while the application is running.

+Each feature consists of:

+* name
+* enabled?
+* filters with specific configuration

 ## Install